 Who is affected?

-Those employees who are currently classified as exempt under the white-collar exemption and meet one of the FLSA exemptions, but who are compensated less than the $679 per week threshold would require reclassification.
-However, the 2019 proposal maintains overtime protections for police officers, fire fighters, paramedics, nurses, and laborers including: non-management production-line employees and non-management employees in maintenance, construction and similar occupations such as carpenters, electricians, mechanics, plumbers, iron workers, craftsmen, operating engineers, longshoremen, and construction workers.
+Employees who are currently classified as exempt under the white-collar exemption and meet one of the FLSA exemptions, but who are compensated less than the $679 per week threshold would need reclassification.
+However, the 2019 proposal maintains overtime protections for police officers, fire fighters, paramedics, nurses, and laborers including non-management production-line employees and non-management employees in maintenance, construction, and similar occupations such as carpenters, electricians, mechanics, plumbers, iron workers, craftsmen, operating engineers, longshoremen, and construction workers.
 Additionally, the DoL provided clarifying statements that the proposal does not call for automatic adjustments to the salary threshold in future years.

 How are you affected?